-- a.
-Television replay or monitor equipment is prohibited at the sidelines, press box or other locations within the playing enclosure for coaching purposes during the game.
-(Exception: Monitors may be used only to view the live telecast or webcast.
-The home team is responsible for assuring identical television capability in the coaches' booths of both teams.
-This capability may not include replay equipment or recorders.) - 1.
-Game management is responsible for assuring identical television capability and identical video and Internet connectivity in the coaches' booths of both teams. - b.
-Only voice communication between the press box and team area is permitted.
+- a. # Motion pictures, any type of film, facsimile machines, videotapes, photographs, writing-transmission machines and computers may be used by coaches or for coaching purposes any time during the game or between periods. - 1. # Game management is responsible for assuring identical television capability and identical video and Internet connectivity in the team area and in the coaches' booths of both teams. - 2. # Teams are responsible for their own computers or other coaching equipment. - 3. # A monitor is permitted on the sideline only to assist team or game management medical personnel in the diagnosis and treatment of participants. - b. # Only voice communication between the press box and team area is permitted.
 Where press-box space is not adequate, only voice communication may originate from any area in the stands between the 25-yard lines extended to the top of the stadium.
-No other communication for coaching purposes is permitted anywhere else. - c.
-Media communication equipment, including cameras, sound devices, computers and microphones, is prohibited on or above the field, or in or above the team area (Rule 2-31-1).
+No other communication for coaching purposes is permitted anywhere else, including the use of any communication equipment (e.g. mobile phones or radios) for voice, text, image or any other type of message from inside or outside the playing enclosure by or to any person subject to the rules. - c. # Media communication equipment, including cameras, sound devices, computers and microphones, is prohibited on or above the field, or in or above the team area (Rule 2-31-1).